Indigenous Acknowledgement

 - Open Mic during networking receptions to allow filmmakers to pitch their projects to the audience

-- High school film programme
+- High school film programme (in development)

 - KDocsFF Emerging Filmmaker Residency at Kwantlen Polytechnic University